Container Garden Ideas

 Plant in Creative Containers

-Place it in the sun or shade, then fill it with soil and plants.
-The drain at the bottom of the vessel removes excess water.
-Alternatively, simply fill it with a layer of river rock or gravel and group smaller planters inside the tub.
-This will make it easy to rotate plants seasonally in and out of the quirky landscape feature.
+Found objects can make interesting planters or flowerpot holders, depending upon their construction.
+For example, an old ceramic bathtub makes a good outdoor planter, with minimal construction required.
+Place the tub in the sun or shade, then fill it with soil and plants.
+The drain at the bottom removes excess water.
+Alternatively, simply fill it with a layer of river rock or gravel.
+You can group smaller planters inside the tub.
+This will make it easy to seasonally rotate plants in and out of the quirky landscape feature.

 Grow in Hanging Baskets